The Role of Allied Health in Supporting People With Disabilities

 For an effective multidisciplinary team, roles, outcomes, and delivery modes must be clearly defined, along with comprehensive policies, procedures, systems, and protocols.
 Professionals who may join the team include general practitioners, practice and community health nurses, allied health professionals, health educators, and specialists.
 When the team works effectively, both patients and practitioners benefit, with increased satisfaction, improved time management, efficient use of resources, and improved health outcomes.

-4. Psychology: Psychological interventions, including cognitive-behavioural therapy, have been shown to be effective in treating mental health conditions such as depression and anxiety in people with disabilities.
+Psychological interventions, including cognitive-behavioral therapy, have been shown to be effective in treating mental health conditions such as depression and anxiety in people with disabilities.
 Psychological interventions may also help to improve coping skills and adjustment to disability.

 Overall, allied health interventions have been shown to improve functional outcomes, quality of life, and reduce the burden of disability for people with a range of conditions.
 However, the success of these interventions depends on various factors, including individual needs, preferences, and treatment adherence.